Shopify & E-commerce

 Prepare for upcoming developments:

-• Blockchain for supply chain transparency: Track products from raw material to end-user
+• Blockchain for supply chain transparency: Track products from raw material to end user

 The business case for sustainable e-commerce

-Sustainability pays for itself through:
+Sustainability pays itself back via:

 • Higher customer loyalty: 73% of millennials pay more for sustainable products